dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 All the future changes to the configuration that are Glassfish-specific and can be done through ``asadmin`` should now go into ``scripts/install/glassfish-setup.sh``.

+If your installation experiencing issues or being unsuccesful, it probably help by reading the suggestion message at the end of the execution or it may help to read this page http://guides.dataverse.org/en/2884-install-guide-reorg/installation/installation-main.html to understand more of dataverse components.

 Shibboleth
 ----------